atisharma/bellini/README.md

 ---------------------

-### The flashing cursor is annoying

-If the flashing cursor is annoying you, put

-    @reboot echo "\e[?25l" > /dev/tty0

-in root's crontab.
-This will kill your cursor (on tty0).

 ### I'd like to change XYZ option

+Most important stuff is in the config file.
-Some assumptions are hard-coded (for instance the size of the framebuffer, the windowing, and the upper/lower cutoff frequencies of the FFT).
+Some assumptions are hard-coded (e.g. the upper/lower cutoff frequencies of the FFT).
 Changing these involves at least editing some header file and recompiling, and may break the code.
 Some of these may be broken out to the config file in the future.

 ### Bugs

 - Input other than squeezelite's shmem and ASLA is untested and may be broken.
 - The pause detection currently only works with squeezelite
+- Code quality is a bit hacky.
+There are many things that need cleaning up, dead code etc.